DecklynKern/brainfric/README.md

 These expressions must be of bool type, and then followed by the statements inside, and finally an `end` statement to close the block.

 ## Example program
-This is a program in brainfric that prints out the byte values of the Fibonacci sequence (mod 256 because of overflow) until it loops back to 0:
+This is a program in brainfric that prints out the values of the Fibonacci sequence (mod 256 because of overflow) until it loops back to 0:
 ```
-byte a
+var a : byte
-byte b
+var b : byte
-byte c
+var c : byte

 a <- 0
 b <- 1

-while ?a
+while ?b
-  write a
+  writenum a
+  writeln
   c <- a + b
   a <- b
   b <- c